snoplus/data-flow-documentation/issues_solutions/instruction.md

 These two steps will keep our master clean and avoid git issues from making local changes/commits (which will result in a divergance).

+---

+## **Transfer efficiency is very low in Grafana, and buffer1 reports "SSL Connection" / "403 Forbidden" Errors**

+**Solution:**

+This means that there is an issue with the **File Transfer Service** (FTS), which is provided to us by RAL.
+There isn't anything we can do from our side, and this is a serious issue, so submit a ticket through GGUS specifying GridPP RAL and ensure you set the priority of the ticket to **top priority**.